xrpronin17/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/depositauth.md

 - The [DepositPreauth transaction][] reference.
 - The [DepositPreauth ledger object type](depositpreauth-object.html).
-- The [deposit_authorized method][] of the [`rippled` API](http-websocket-apis.html).
+- The [deposit_authorized method][] of the [<span class="code-snippet">rippled</span> API](http-websocket-apis.html).
-- The [Authorized Trust Lines](authorized-trust-lines.html) feature (`RequireAuth` flag) limits which counterparties can hold non-XRP currencies issued by an account.
+- The [Authorized Trust Lines](authorized-trust-lines.html) feature (<span class="code-snippet">RequireAuth</span> flag) limits which counterparties can hold non-XRP currencies issued by an account.
-- The `DisallowXRP` flag indicates that an account should not receive XRP.
+- The <span class="code-snippet">DisallowXRP</span> flag indicates that an account should not receive XRP.
 This is a softer protection than Deposit Authorization, and is not enforced by the XRP Ledger.
 (Client applications should honor this flag or at least warn about it.)
-- The `RequireDest` flag indicates that an account can only receive currency amounts if the sending transaction specifies a [Destination Tag](become-an-xrp-ledger-gateway.html#source-and-destination-tags).
+- The <span class="code-snippet">RequireDest</span> flag indicates that an account can only receive currency amounts if the sending transaction specifies a [Destination Tag](become-an-xrp-ledger-gateway.html#source-and-destination-tags).
 This protects users from forgetting to indicate the purpose of a payment, but does not protect recipients from unknown senders, who can make up arbitrary destination tags.
 - [Partial Payments](partial-payments.html) provide a way for accounts to return unwanted payments while subtracting [transfer fees](transfer-fees.html) and exchange rates from the amount delivered instead of adding them to the amount sent.
 <!--{# TODO: Add link to "check for authorization" tutorial DOC-1684 #}-->